mekorhabracha/mekorhabracha.github.io/about/our-community.md

 title: Our Community
 layout: page
 area: community
+published: true
 ---

 ### Who We Are

 Mekor Habracha is a vibrant and inclusive congregation located in Center City, Philadelphia.
 We have a diverse membership from all across the city, and visitors, whether local residents or out-of-towners, are always welcome.

-Since it was founded in 2008, the Shul has attracted, and continues to attract a diverse group of people including students, young professionals, newlyweds, families and empty nesters.
+Since it was founded in 2007, the Shul has attracted, and continues to attract a diverse group of people including students, young professionals, newlyweds, families and empty nesters.
 We offer a range of religious, educational and social activities, as well as plenty of opportunities for community members to get involved.

 ### Our History